 Just a few weeks before the election, Martin Luther King Jr. was arrested while participating in a protest in Atlanta, Georgia.
 Although it was politically risky, John Kennedy phoned his wife, Coretta Scott King, to express his concern, while a call from Robert Kennedy to the judge helped secure her husband's safe release.
 The Kennedys' personal intervention led to a public endorsement by Martin Luther King Sr., the influential father of the civil rights leader.
 The publicizing of this endorsement, combined with other campaign efforts, contributed to increased support among Black voters for Kennedy.

 In the final days of the campaign, the immensely popular President Eisenhower began a speaking tour on behalf of Republican candidates.
 Several key states seemed to shift toward Nixon, and by Election Day pollsters were declaring the election a toss-up.

 On November 8, 1960, John F. Kennedy was elected president in one of the closest elections in U.S. history.
 In the popular vote, his margin over Nixon was 118,550 out of a total of nearly 69 million votes cast.
 His success in many urban and industrial states gave him a clear majority of 303 to 219 in the electoral vote.
-John Fitzgerald Kennedy was the youngest man ever elected president, the only Catholic, and the first president born in the twentieth century.
+John Fitzgerald Kennedy was the youngest man ever elected president, the first Catholic, and the first president born in the twentieth century.